Education in New Zealand

 Depending on the schools in your area, you may have the choice to send your child to a single-sex or co-educational school.

-Most schools in New Zealand are owned and funded by the state.
+Most schools in New Zealand are owned and funded by the state (state schools).
 They teach the national curriculum and are secular (non-religious).

 Private schools get some government funding but are mostly funded through charging parents school fees.
 They develop their own learning programmes and do not have to follow the national curriculum.